brucemcpherson/cColorMath/dependencies.md

 # Google Apps Script Project: cColorMath
-This repo (cColorMath) was automatically updated on 23 April 2015 20:09:20 BST by GasGit
+This repo (cColorMath) was automatically updated on 15 September 2015 11:49:54 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cColorMath
-Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+Where possible directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
 The shared link for [cColorMath is here](https://script.google.com/d/18af-Zy20ZRDGR27l-kkjoPuN_g4eQ63Jn1QUWxEcX_Q4lb_qfWid5VRQ/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cColorMath.gs included in this repo